Charly1357/rent/README.md

 - This part of the program shows all the questions with the options below<br>
 and the message "Enter your choice:"
-- In the first option the user will input the number of the house:
+- In the first option Input data houses the user will input the number of the house:
    - The value of the house
    - The inflation per month
    - The cost per month of the house
    - The year
    - The month
+- In the second option Input rented the user will input the number of the
+house:
+   -The month rented
+   -The year rented